-We never like to talk bad about our competitors whilst we don't want to do this here on this post will do concede that there are other manufacturers of focus shockwave therapy.
+We never like to talk badly about our competitors.
+Whilst we don't want to do this here, in this post we concede that there are other manufacturers of focus shockwave therapy devices.

 Indeed, cynics out there will often question the cost of therapies, so we felt it was important to indicate the cost of the device and how that filters down into the cost of treatment.